Prosper08/Streamlit-Apps/README.md

-# Streamlit-Apps
+# Streamlit-App
-Practice appsmade with streamlit
+## Practice app made with streamlit
+These is an app created with streamlit for currency conversation